6 Spatial and temporal patterns of the terrestrial carbon cycle

 6.3.2 Seasonal cycle

 Figure 6.4 shows the seasonal cycle of top-of-atmosphere solar radiation (\(I_\mathrm{TOA}\)) for different latitudes.
-The daily totals exhibits the same general seasonal pattern as measured incident top-of-canopy solar radiation means, measured at four different sites along different latitudes (Figure 6.11):
+The daily totals exhibit the same general seasonal pattern as measured incident top-of-canopy solar radiation means, measured at four different sites along different latitudes (Figure 6.11):

-• The seasonal cycle amplitude is smallest at low latitudes (at Equator for \(I_\mathrm{TOA}\) and site BR-Sa3 for \(I_0\)) and highest at high latitudes.
+• The seasonal cycle amplitude is smallest at low latitudes (at the Equator for \(I_\mathrm{TOA}\) and site BR-Sa3 for \(I_0\)) and highest at high latitudes.
 Daily solar radiation drops to zero in the Arctic during winter north of the Arctic circle at 66.5°N. (FI-Hyy is located at 61.8°N, US-ICh is located at 68.6°N).

 • Mid-summer peak daily solar radiation is highest at high northern latitudes (at the North Pole for \(I_\mathrm{TOA}\) and at site US-ICh for \(I_0\)).